gary-archer/oauth.apisample.serverless/README.md

 The Serverless OAuth secured Node.js API code sample:

 - The API takes control over OAuth claims-based authorization to enable security with good manageability.
-- The API uses JSON request logging and log aggregation, for the best supportability.
+- The API uses JSON request logging and can use log aggregation, for the best supportability.

 ## API Serves Frontend Clients